elastic/kibana/x-pack/README.md

 API integration tests are intended to test _only programmatic API exposed by Kibana_.
 There is no need to run browser and simulate user actions, which significantly reduces execution time.
 In addition, the configuration for API integration tests typically sets `optimize.enabled=false` for Kibana because UI assets are usually not needed for these tests.

-The API integration tests can be run separately like so:
+To run _only_ the API integration tests:

 ```sh
 node scripts/functional_tests --config test/api_integration/config